tomwalder/php-gds/README.md

 }
 ```

 These examples use the generic `GDS\Entity` class with a dynamic Schema.
-See [Defining Your Model](#defining-your-model) below for more details on custom Entities, Schemas and indexed fields.
+See [Defining Your Model](#defining-your-model) below for more details on custom Schemas and indexed fields.

 ## Getting Started ##